 Note that 2020 certificate of completion (Junior Cert) and school reports will be accepted as an equivalent to the traditional Junior cert results, click here for further details.

 - A grade D/6 or higher at Ordinary Level in the following subjects in the one sitting of the Leaving Certificate - Mathematics, English or Irish, Science Subject* and two other subjects. *Agricultural Science, Applied Mathematics, Biology, Chemistry, Physics, Physics and Chemistry

 What we can offer you

 We recruit the best and in return, we offer an excellent and competitive benefits package that is mindful of you and your family.
-Our apprenticeship positions are open to both male and female candidates.
-You will be trained to the highest possible technical standards and acquire, amongst many other skills, the ability to maintain the various systems associated with modern public service vehicles.
+Our apprenticeship positions are open to everyone.
+You will be trained to the highest possible technical standards and will acquire, amongst many other skills, the ability to maintain the various systems associated with modern public service vehicles.
 This includes training on the various day to day repairs and preventative maintenance tasks, in addition to vehicle diagnostics/fault finding with some of the most advanced systems of its kind in place.
 Our apprentices have achieved great success in the National Skills Competition over the years which is testament to the training they have received.